Yil00/Yil00/README.md

 - 🔭 I’m currently working on various projects
 - 🌱 I’m currently learning Datascience
 - 💬 Ask me about 🤷‍♂️
-- 📫 How to reach me: look my bio
+- 📫 How to reach me: incomming soon =>
-- ⚡ Fun fact: I'am a ninja 🐱‍

 to be continued ...